Agilisys

-Agilisys is an IT software and business services provider which has its headquarters in London, United Kingdom with a focus in local government and citizen-centric technology products.
+Agilisys is an IT software and business services provider which has its headquarters in London, England with a focus in local government and citizen-centric technology products.
 Employing around 1,500 staff, it provides customer services, ICT and consulting services.

 The company was started in 1998 by Manoj Badale and Charles Mindenhall.
 Its current structure being established in 2004, out of a merger between netdecisions, Agilisys Contact Services and Agilisys.
 Agilisys is part of a wider family of Blenheim Chalcot companies.
-In 2015, the company established itself as an employee-owned company through an Employee Ownership Trust (EOT).
+In 2015, the company established itself as an employee-owned company through an Employee Ownership Trust.

 Company structure

 Transformation

 Agilisys Transformation is the consulting division of Agilisys.
+Agilisys Transform is a specialised division of Agilisys, focusing on leveraging Generative AI (GenAI) to enhance efficiency and service delivery within the public sector.

 Community Cloud

 Cloud Services were founded in 2011 as an Infrastructure as a Service (Iaas).
 Late 2016, Agilisys re-launched their cloud services operation under the brand Community Cloud.
 Community Cloud combines IT solutions, (IaaS, License Management, Outsource, Security, Desktop, SIAM, Mobility) to manage complex legacy systems and future applications.